 - Block the scammer if they constantly harass you for money.

 - Reach out to Financial Fund Recovery, a scam recovery agency that works deliberately to resolve scam cases.
-Consult the recovery experts; they’ll investigate your case and recover your lost funds or products.
+Once you consult the recovery experts; they’ll investigate your case and recover your lost funds or products.